ztyyLV/web-twain-docs/getstarted/hardware.md

 ![Hardware-Scanners-Cameras-1]({{site.assets}}imgs/Hardware-Scanners-Cameras-1.png)

-`TWAIN Scanners` refer to image scanners that have drivers following the TWAIN standard.
+`TWAIN Scanners` refer to image scanners and document scanners that have drivers following the TWAIN standard.

 ### Facts about TWAIN